Skip to main content

 Selective Estrogen Receptor Modulators SERMs

 Your body uses estrogen as a signal to slow down the HPG axis.
 By blocking the receptors that “see” estrogen, clomiphene effectively tricks the pituitary into believing that estrogen levels are low.
-In response, the pituitary increases its output of LH and FSH, which in turn stimulates higher and spermatogenesis in the testes.
+In response, the pituitary increases its output of LH and FSH, which in turn stimulates higher testosterone production and spermatogenesis in the testes.

 Studies on long-term use in men for hypogonadism have found it to be generally effective and safe.
 However, a subset of users may experience side effects, the most noted being changes in mood or, more rarely, visual disturbances like blurred vision.
 These effects are typically reversible upon discontinuation of the medication.